 - Substitute sugary drinks including fruit juices - another initiative to reduce empty, zero nutrient calories

-- Identify what habits and behaviors are barriers to change - eating when stressed for example and implement alternatives
+- Identify what habits and behaviours are barriers to change - eating when stressed for example and implement alternatives

 - Drink more water - add a little lemon or lime juice if you are anti water